ruthvikhrushikesh/Rubik-s-CUbe/README.md

 # HOW TO SOLVE :
 ------------------------------------------------------------------------------------------------------------------------------------------

--> After giving inputs, it will shows the formulas like U,U',U2,R',etc... by using them you should solve the cube...
+-> After giving inputs, it will show the formulas like U, U', U2, R', etc...
+By using them, you should solve the cube...

--> and at starting of instructions givin in the code output (just after you enter the colour to solve as layer_1, it shows how to hold the cube.. for example:;
+-> And at the start of the instructions given in the code output (just after you enter the colour to solve as layer_1), it shows how to hold the cube.. for example:

--> In green colour, you should take ORANGE AS FACE AND GREEN AS TOP... and apply the formulas that has shown in my output...
+-> In green colour, you should take ORANGE AS FACE AND GREEN AS TOP... and apply the formulas that are shown in my output...

--> in layer_2 (after completing layer_1)  you should hold the cube upside down.... for example;
+-> In layer_2 (after completing layer_1), you should hold the cube upside down.... for example:

--> In green colour, you are taking orange as face and green as top.. but now SAME FACE (ORANGE) BUT TAKE GREEN AS BOTTOM...
+-> In green colour, you took ORANGE AS FACE AND GREEN AS TOP.. but now keep the SAME FACE (ORANGE) BUT TAKE GREEN AS BOTTOM...

--> In this way you can solve it...
+-> In this way, you can solve it...

 ------------------------------------------------------------------------------------------------------------------------------------------
 # SAMPLE INPUTS :